Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Joiner/Readme.md

 RowingGetStrsList'),
 #('self.',self,['NodePointDeriveNoder'])
-                                                ('model first to set the DatabasedGetStrToColumStr')
+                                                ('model first to set the ModeledGetStrToColumStr')
                                         ]
                                 )
                 '''

-                #Model first to set the DatabasedGetStrToColumStr
+                #Model first to set the ModeledGetStrToColumStr
                 #self.model()

                 #Add in the RowingGetStrsList